Zack Greinke: Draft and minor leagues

 The Kansas City Royals selected Greinke in the first round, with the sixth overall selection, of the 2002 Major League Baseball draft.
 They felt Greinke was a polished player who could move quickly through their system.
 Greinke turned down a scholarship offer from Clemson University to sign with the Royals for a $2.5 million signing bonus.

-Greinke pitched in six minor league games for the Royals farm teams in 2002: three games for the Gulf Coast Royals, two for the Low-A Spokane Indians, and two innings for the High-A Wilmington Blue Rocks of the Carolina League.
+Greinke pitched in six minor league games (five starts) for the Royals farm teams in 2002: three games for the Gulf Coast Royals, two for the Low-A Spokane Indians, and two innings for the High-A Wilmington Blue Rocks of the Carolina League.
 He had a 3.97 ERA in 11 1/3 innings.

 In 2003, Greinke opened the season with Wilmington, where he was 11–1 with a 1.14 ERA in 14 starts.
-Those numbers earned spots on the Carolina League mid-season and post-season all-star teams as well as Carolina League Pitcher of the Year award.
+Those numbers earned him spots on both the Carolina League mid-season and post-season all-star teams as well as Carolina League Pitcher of the Year award.
 The Blue Rocks' manager, Billy Gardner, Jr., remarked that Greinke was "the best pitcher I've ever seen at this level of the minor leagues."

-He was promoted in July to the AA Wichita Wranglers of the Texas League, where in nine starts he was 4–3 with a 3.23 ERA.
+He was promoted in July to the Double-A Wichita Wranglers of the Texas League, where in nine starts he was 4–3 with a 3.23 ERA.
 He had a couple of games where he struggled at Wichita and gave up a lot of runs.
 However, he bounced back and helped them make the playoffs with a victory in the final game of the season.

 Greinke was named the organization's Minor League Pitcher of the Year for 2003.
-He was promoted by the Royals in 2004 to the Omaha Royals of the Pacific Coast League, where he was 1–1 with a 2.51 ERA in six starts.
+He was promoted by the Royals in 2004 to the Triple-A Omaha Royals of the Pacific Coast League, where he was 1–1 with a 2.51 ERA in six starts.